dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 A encrypted vCon uses [JWE] and takes the form General JWE JSON Serialization Syntax form as defined in section 7.2.1 of [JWE].

+vCon SHOULD be signed first, then signed form of vCon is plaintext to encryption????

 * unprotected: "Unprotected"

 * recipients: "Recipient[]"